Hit Radio (Morocco)

-Hit Radio is a Moroccan leading radio station established in 2008 in Rabat, broadcasting news and recent hits from all over the world in addition to talents from Morocco and the Arab World.
+Hit Radio is a leading Moroccan radio station established in 2008 in Rabat, broadcasting news and recent hits from all over the world in addition to talents from Morocco and the Arab World.
 It also publishes its own greatly followed weekly Top 30 singles chart.
 According to the station, 40% of its output is on young Moroccan artists.

 The station has also developed internationally with stations of similar format in Africa and parts of Europe, most notably Portugal, Senegal and Togo.